Coastal Resilience Defined

 Coastal resilience is the capacity to anticipate and plan for change, resist damage, rapidly recover, and adapt to changing conditions on our coastlines.

-Coastal Resilience in Hawai'i requires innovative and timely approaches as our climate changes, and intensified storms combined with rising sea levels present complex challenges.
+It requires innovative and timely approaches as our climate changes and intensified storms combined with rising sea levels present complex challenges.
 We believe an essential part of the solution is empowering youth to become Champions of Coastal Resilience.

 Coastal Resilience Strategies